-POC code was faster than the existing production code.
+POC code was significantly faster than the existing production code.

 Open-source technology selected for POC implementation had dramatically lower TCO when compared with the existing code.

-The new design is easier to developer, maintain and deploy than the existing system based on obsolete technology mix.
+The new design is easier to develop, maintain and deploy than the existing system based on obsolete technology mix.